anirudh-eka/anirudh-eka.github.io/_posts/2017-01-28-descendants-of-fire.markdown

 It is me in her, but I also see me in her heart beat.
 In the willingness for humans to thrive.
-I used to believe your capacity for self reflection, you're ingenuity, you're creativity could save Humanity!
+I used to believe your capacity for self reflection, your ingenuity, your creativity could save Humanity!
 I used to thought your technology would bring you closer, but time has proven that the distance between human hearts cannot be created nor destroyed.